 ARC 2- Benign - No Cancer, nothing suspicious.

 ACR 3 - Probably Benign - Radiologist saw something new/a change in the breast.

-Does not look suspicious, does not warrent a biopsy,
+Does not look suspicious, does not warrant a biopsy,

 Six month mammogram to check area for stability.

-ACR 4 - Suspicious - Tissue biopsy needed to make a definative diagnosis.
+ACR 4 - Suspicious - Tissue biopsy needed to make a definitive diagnosis.